Mandickel/etl_ndorms_Docs.github.io/UK_BIOBANK/ukb_hesin.md

 ---

-# UK BioBank Hospital Episode Statistics Inpatient ETL Documentation
+# UK Biobank Hospital Episode Statistics Inpatient ETL Documentation

 These materials are meant to serve as documentation and reference for how the UK BioBank Hospital Episode Statistics Inpatient (HESIN) ETL Documentation data was converted to the OMOP Common Data Model (CDM).